chrisxfire/chrisxfire.github.io/content/notes/_net/programming-models/asynchronous-programming/cancellation.md

 # Overview
 Cancellation allows asynchronous or long-running operations to stop cleanly.

-# Cancellation
-An object that invokes a cancelable operation (ie: creating new threads or tasks) passes a `CancellationToken` to each downstream operation.
+Some objects invoke long-running, cancelable operations.
+These objects can pass a `CancellationToken` to those downstream operation.
 Downstream operations can pass that same token to other operations.
+When the cancellation token is invoked, it is a *cancellation request*; it means that the operation should stop as soon as possible after any required cleanup is performed.
+A single token can cancel multiple asynchronous invocations.

+# Creating
 Cancellation tokens are created with `CancellationTokenSource` objects.
 The CTS's `Token` property returns the `CancellationToken` (CT) that is signaled when the CTS's `Cancel` method is called:
 ```cs
 var cts = new CancellationTokenSource();